-John H. Gross is a Partner in the Litigation Department and Insurance Recovery & Counseling Group.
+John H. Gross is a Partner in the Litigation Department.

-John has been lead counsel in civil litigations for many major U.S. corporations, including AT&T, Bear Stearns, Bovis Lend Lease, Brunswick, Champion, DuPont, Georgia Pacific, Home Depot, International Paper, JP Morgan Chase, Lucent, Mobil, Omnicom, Philip Morris, Reynolds, and Witco.
+John has been lead trial counsel in civil litigations for many major U.S. corporations, including AT&T, Bear Stearns, Bovis Lend Lease, Brunswick, Champion International, DuPont, Georgia Pacific, Home Depot, International Paper, JP Morgan Chase, Lucent, Mobil, Omnicom, Philip Morris, Reynolds, and Witco.

 Chambers USA reports that “Proskauer Rose is the best of the best when it comes to representing policyholders in disputes,” and notes that “‘head and shoulders above the crowd,’ John Gross continues to earn plaudits for his work on a number of headline-grabbing cases.”

-John has lectured on insurance coverage issues at the American Bar Association, the New York City Bar, Practising Law Institute, American Corporate Counsel Association, and other professional organizations.
-He also taught trial advocacy as an Adjunct Associate Professor at New York University Law School and has been a faculty member on trial advocacy programs sponsored by the United States Department of Justice, the New York City Bar, and Harvard Law School.
+John has lectured on trial practice at the American Bar Association, the New York City Bar, Practising Law Institute, American Corporate Counsel Association, and other professional organizations.
+He also taught trial advocacy as an Adjunct Associate Professor at New York University Law School and has been a faculty member on trial advocacy programs sponsored by the United States Department of Justice, the New York City Bar Association, and Harvard Law School.